rceuls/imd-arch-api/README.md

 6. <https://localhost:5000/swagger/index.html>.
 7. Behold!

+You can also run the tests:

+1. clone/download the code
+2. open a terminal
+3. `dotnet test` in the root folder of the project
+4. notice the testrunner in the terminal.

+> The reason that you don't need to open the test-project folder is because you I use a .sln file.
+This is not mandatory but can save you some time.
+You can also watch the tests: `dotnet watch test --project ./RandalsVideoStore.Tests/RandalsVideoStore.Tests.csproj`.
+Notic that you need to pass a reference for the project to the testrunner here.
+For adding your own sln file, take a look at the `dotnet sln` command.

 ## Notes

 - We use a sqlite database in this project; needless to say this is not production ready.
 In real use case scenarios you want a decent relational database (PostgreSQL, SqlServer, ...).
 Using sqlite is nice for debugging purposes; if you want to reset the database you just throw away the .sqlite file and re-run the migration.